communitiesuk/mhclg-data-collection-beta-infrastructure/README.md

 ## CI/CD

-When a commit is made to `main` the following Github action workflows are triggered:
+When a commit is made to `main` the following Github action jobs are triggered:

 1. Terraform - checks Infrastructure state and makes any required changes
-2. Build - builds a docker image and deploys it to the ECR registry (created by terraform).
+2. Deploy - builds a docker image and deploys it to the ECR registry (created by terraform).
 Then updates the ECS task definition (created by terraform).